Rocky Mountain Avalanche Krispie Bars

 Ingredient Notes

-Here’s everything you need to make Rocky Mountain Chocolate Factory Avalanche Bark Bars: (scroll all the way down for measurements and directions)
+Here’s everything you need to make Rocky Mountain Chocolate Factory Avalanche Bark Bars.
+Be sure to scroll down to the recipe card for full amounts.

 Ingredients needed to make rocky mountain avalanche bark.

-• White chocolate chips– Use a good quality, we love Ghirardelli brand.
+• White chocolate chips– Use a good quality, I love Ghirardelli brand.

-• Peanut butter – I used creamy but chunky would be good too if you like pieces of peanuts in your bars.
+• Peanut butter – I used creamy peanut butter but chunky would be good too if you like pieces of peanuts in your bars.

 • Semi-sweet chocolate chips – Miniature morsels work best.
 If you only have full sized, those will work just fine too.